-National Advertising Standards, Codes or Principles typically apply to all forms of advertising, defined as paid-for commercial communication.
-In some countries the code also applies to product packaging, mirroring local legal definitions of advertising.
-Some country codes also encompass non-commercial advertising, such as cause or advocacy advertising.
+National Advertising Standards, Codes, Principles or Programs typically apply to all forms of advertising, defined as paid-for commercial communication.
+In some countries, advertising standards also apply to product packaging, mirroring local legal definitions of advertising, or event to non-commercial advertising, such as political communications or cause advocacy.

-Whereas some countries have adopted the Consolidated ICC Code as written, others adapt it to meet national circumstances and needs.
-In either case, the ICC Code is considered to be the global baseline and constitutes the first point of reference.
-In some countries, national codes have expanded beyond the basic ICC Code, but the underlying principles remain the same.
+Whereas some markets have adopted the ICC Marketing Code as written, others adapt it to meet national circumstances and needs.
+In either case, the ICC Code is often considered as a global reference.
+National advertising standards may however expand beyond the provisions of the ICC Code.

 Self-regulatory codes are always applied in the spirit as well as to the letter.
 They should be flexible enough to adapt to new forms of advertising techniques and technologies.